Discovering the Basque Country: A Culinary Journey

 After breakfast, we’ll drive to Sare, one of the region’s prettiest villages and well known for the Lezea cave of the Sare Grotto.
 We will have a tour of its vast chambers and learn about its prehistoric residents.
 For those wanting to delve deeper into the region's history, the on-site museum showcases artifacts and exhibits related to the cave's significance.

 Today is mostly about Espelette, the village and the spice.
 The spice is well known Basque ingredient, and it hangs from the balconies and windows in the tiny village of Espelette.
 We’ll begin with visit to a family workshop where they've grown and processed these famous peppers for generations.
 They will demonstrate how they sort, dry, and grind the piment d'Espelette into the precious spice that's become the cornerstone of Basque cuisine.
-After a tasting, we’ll continue to the village of Espelette.
-We’ll have a brief tour and then visit a shop for a tasting of some of the Basque country’s finest products, including pepper-infused delicacies - from dark chocolate to cheese to ham seasoned with the distinctive spice.
+The afternoon finishes with a tour of the charming village of Espelette.

 This morning we will depart for Ascain, home to Lartigue 1910, one of the preeminent manufacturers of Basque distinctive striped textiles.
 From warpers, weavers to seamstresses, we’ll see how linen was traditionally woven and continues to keep its artisanal character.
 We’ll discover their methods for creating the patterns and producing the finished linens - from tableware and dish towels to soft furnishings to bags, and the famous espadrilles.
 From Ascain we will visit a very special winery called Egiategia, pioneers of subsea winemaking.
 We will visit the winery, discover their unique “oceanic process”, followed by a tasting of their effervescent wines with pinxtos.

-Day 6: St Jean Pied de Port -> Sare -> San Sebastian
+Day 6 / September 7: Sare -> St Jean Pied de Port -> Spain

 This morning we check out of the hotel and drive to St Jean Pied de Port, the ancient border between France and Spain and the starting point for pilgrims walking the 780 kilometers to Santiago de Compostela.
 While there, we will have lunch at a very special restaurant.
 After a guided tour, we’ll have two further culinary treats.
 The first is a cheesemaker a little further up in the Pyrenean foothills.
 We’ll see how she presses sheep’s milk cheese curds into molds and tells the story of how she learned cheesemaking from her mother and grandmother.
 Before leaving, we’ll have a tasting.
 Nearby is an artisanal distillery, and our final stop in the French Basque Country, where three generations have crafted Basque liqueurs from wild plants and fruits gathered in the hills.